Honest Imagery for Allergens and Dietary Claims

 - Export and update.
 Replace images on delivery apps, QR menus, and your site from this approved set.

 - Version control.
-When a recipe changes, update the description in Yummify and generate a new version so you never reuse a legacy image by accident.
+When a recipe changes, update the description in Yummify.
+Then generate a new version.
+This ensures you never reuse a legacy image by accident.

-This aligns with the spirit of FDA’s allergen labeling law, which expects clear, accurate disclosure of major allergens in packaged foods.
-While restaurant imagery isn’t regulated the same way everywhere, the principle-don’t mislead about allergen presence-still applies.
-The FTC’s Truth In Advertising guidance reinforces that any marketing claim, including visuals, must not deceive reasonable consumers.
+The Yummify allergen workflow streamlines this process.
+This matches the spirit of FDA’s allergen labeling law.
+That law expects clear disclosure of major allergens in packaged foods.
+Restaurant photos aren’t regulated the same way everywhere.
+But the principle still applies: don’t mislead about allergens.
+The FTC’s Truth In Advertising guidance reinforces this.
+Any marketing claim, including visuals, must not deceive consumers.

 Keep one visual source of truth